Illinois's 1st congressional district: History

 Rush was a co-founder of the Illinois Black Panthers in 1968, establishing a program for free breakfasts for poor children and a clinic for sickle cell anemia screenings.
-He became a Chicago alderman from 1983 until his election to Congress, and was an ally of Mayor Washington in the Council Wars of the 1980s.
-He has maintained a solidly liberal voting record in Congress, consistently voting with the Democratic position over 90% of the time.
-When he has broken from the party, it has usually been to take even more liberal positions, rather than that held by Republicans.
-Rush opposed incumbent Richard M. Daley in the 1999 election for Mayor of Chicago, but despite the support of fellow congressmen Jesse Jackson Jr. and Danny Davis, he was backed by only three out of 50 aldermen and lost the election by a margin of 72–28%.
+He served as a Chicago alderman from 1983 until his election to Congress in 1993, and he was an ally of Mayor Washington in the Council Wars of the 1980s.
+While in Congress, Rush consistently voted with the Democratic position over 90% of the time.
+When he did break from the party, he usually took positions more liberal than other Democrats, rather than taking positions held by Republicans.
+Rush ran against incumbent Richard M. Daley in the 1999 election for Mayor of Chicago.
+Despite the support of fellow congressmen Jesse Jackson Jr. and Danny Davis, he was backed by only three out of 50 aldermen and lost the election by a margin of 72–28%.
 He had a 55–45% advantage among black voters.
-In the 2000 congressional primary Rush emerged with a 61–30% win over challenger Barack Obama.
-Redistricting following the 2000 U.S. Census moved Obama's home into the second district, although he has since moved back into the first district.
+In the 2000 congressional primary Rush emerged with a 61–30% win over challenger Barack Obama resulting in Obama's only electoral defeat.

-In Congress, Rush has focused on urban revitalization issues, and he was a staunch supporter of gun control efforts before his adult son Huey (named for Black Panther leader Huey Newton) was killed in a 1999 mugging, and has remained a supporter of gun control since.
-Rush has generally received perfect ratings of 100 from labor groups including the AFL-CIO and AFSCME, and occasionally also from Americans for Democratic Action, the ACLU and the National Abortion Rights Action League.
-He received corresponding 0 ratings from the American Conservative Union in six of his first 12 years in office.
+In Congress, Rush focused on urban revitalization issues, and he was a staunch supporter of gun control efforts before his adult son Huey (named for Black Panther leader Huey Newton) was killed in a 1999 mugging.
+Following his son's murder, Rush remained a strong supporter of gun control.
+During his congressional tenure, Rush generally received perfect ratings of 100 from labor groups including the AFL-CIO and AFSCME, and occasionally also from Americans for Democratic Action, the ACLU and the National Abortion Rights Action League.
+His lifetime rating from the American Conservative Union is 3.93 on a 0 to 100 scale.